MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-install.md

 ## Install on an individual device
 1. Register as a Windows Insider if you haven't done so already.
 See [Register](wip-4-biz-register.md).
+2. On the device, Diagnostic Data settings must be set to Enhanced or Full to receive Insider Preview builds.
+To check and change settings, go to [Settings>Privacy>Diagnostics & feedback](ms-settings:privacy-feedback).
+You can also [use the Registry Editor to manually set the diagnostic data level](https://docs.microsoft.com/en-us/windows/privacy/configure-windows-diagnostic-data-in-your-organization#use-registry-editor-to-set-the-diagnostic-data-level).
-2. Open Windows Insider Program settings.
+3. Open Windows Insider Program settings.
 You can find the settings by going to __Start > Settings > Update & security > Windows Insider Program__.
 To see this setting, you must have administrator rights to your device.

-NOTE: To enable installation of Insider Preview builds, Diagnostic Data settings on a device must be set to Enhanced or Full.
-(By default, Windows 10 devices are set to Full.)
-To check and change settings, go to [Settings>Privacy>Diagnostics & feedback](ms-settings:privacy-feedback).

-3. Click __Get started__ and follow the prompts to link your Microsoft or work account that you used to register as a Windows Insider.
+4. Click __Get started__ and follow the prompts to link your Microsoft or work account that you used to register as a Windows Insider.

 ![alt text](images/wip4biz_prompts.png "Get started button for installing WIP builds")

-4. Sign-in using the account you used to register for the Windows Insider Program.
+5. Sign-in using the account you used to register for the Windows Insider Program.
-5. Under “What kind of content that you would like to receive”, select __active development of Windows__ to receive Insider Preview builds and click __Confirm__.
+6. Under “What kind of content that you would like to receive”, select __active development of Windows__ to receive Insider Preview builds and click __Confirm__.
 Select “Fixes, apps and drivers” if you want to install builds from the Release Preview Ring.
-6. Under “What pace do you want to receive preview builds” select __Fast__ if you would like to receive the latest Insider Preview builds.
+7. Under “What pace do you want to receive preview builds” select __Fast__ if you would like to receive the latest Insider Preview builds.
 If you prefer to wait for a more stable build, select __Slow__.
 Click __Confirm__.
-7. Review the privacy statement and click __Continue__.
+8. Review the privacy statement and click __Continue__.
-8. Reboot the device.
+9. Reboot the device.
-9. To immediately download the latest Insider Preview build based on the criteria you selected, go to __Start > Settings > Update & Security > Windows Update__, and click __Check for updates__
+10. To immediately download the latest Insider Preview build based on the criteria you selected, go to __Start > Settings > Update & Security > Windows Update__, and click __Check for updates__.
-10. Once the download is complete, reboot your device again to complete installation.
+11. Once the download is complete, reboot your device again to complete installation.

 ## Install across multiple devices
 Administrators can install and manage Insider Preview builds centrally across multiple devices in their organizational domain using Group Policies or MDM Policies.
 This option requires an Azure AD domain which must be registered in the Windows Insider Program.
 For instructions, see [Manage Windows Insider Preview builds](wip-4-biz-manage.md).